scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 ## Expected outcome

-- Improved Zinc performance
-  - By Scala compiler and Zinc cooperating, there might be opportunities for speedup and memory usage reduction.
-Concretely, Zinc API Extraction phase (which can be 5% of compilation time) could potentially be removed if we could reuse the information from an existing signature information.
 - Improved correctness
   - By bringing compiler implementation specific details into Scala compiler, we expect better maintenance and test coverage over time.
 This applies to Dependency tracking phase.
   - When heuristics are used, there's a trade-off between over- and under-compilation (currently it focuses on local development).
 We should provide a knob to adjust this for CI usages.
+- Improved Zinc performance
+  - By Scala compiler and Zinc cooperating, there might be opportunities for speedup and memory usage reduction.
+Concretely, Zinc API Extraction phase (which can be 5% of compilation time; your mileage may vary) could potentially be removed if we could reuse the information from an existing signature information.

 ## Proposal